-Its interface when booted for the first time instils confidence with its menu system being broken down into simple tabs such as Main Configuration Options, Floppy Drives, Hard Drives and Input Options.
+Its interface when booted for the first time instills confidence with its menu system being broken down into simple tabs such as Main Configuration Options, Floppy Drives, Hard Drives, and Input Options.
 There are also built-in preset options to help you make that one-click set-up of your emulated Amiga, that much easier.

 One of the features I love about FS-UAE is its integration with the OpenRetro Game Database, allowing your Amiga game library to be scanned and game artwork and screenshots to be imported.
 You can then access your games in a big screen mode with a controller, using an attractive animated wheel to flick from A-Z.

 Another really important feature of FS-UAE is its baked-in WHDLoad support.
 WHDLoad can be a little tricky to get up and running, but not here!
 Simply add your WHDLoad archive as a Hard Drive image and then it will be identified as a WHDLoad game and configure settings for you, wonderful feature!